DXC-0/Fedora-Nix-Config/README.md

 ### INSTALLATION METHOD

-This script installs the Windows Manager Niri, containerization tools, flatpak and Nvidia drivers. \
+This script installs the Windows Manager Niri, my applications dotfiles, containerization tools, flatpak and Nvidia drivers. \
 The Nix part will reproduce the user environment and install applications.

 Install a Fedora Minimal and install git